cjdbarlow/Part-One/statistical-tests.md

     * Tied data are given identical ranks, where that rank is equal to the average rank of the tied observations
 * The data are then separated into their original group
 * Ranks in each group are added to give a test statistic for each group
-* A statistical test is performed to see if the sum of ranks in one group is different ot another
+* A statistical test is performed to see if the sum of ranks in one group is different to another

 ###Wilcoxon Signed Ranks Test
 Alternative to the paired T-test for non-parametric data.